 The First E-mail Message of Ray Tomlinson

 In 1965 Tom Van Vleck and Noel Morris created an email facility for MIT’s Compatible Time-Sharing System (CTSS).
-In 1971, Richard W. Watson, thought of a way to deliver messages and files to numeric printers at remote sites.
+In 1971, Richard W. Watson thought of a way to deliver messages and files to numeric printers at remote sites.
 He filed his “Mail Box Protocol” as a draft standard under RFC 196 in July 1971, but the protocol was never implemented.

-Raymond (Ray) Samuel Tomlinson (born 1941 in Amsterdam, New York) is a graduate of Rensselaer Polytechnic Institute (the oldest technological university in USA) and a long-time employee of the company Bolt, Beranek and Newman, which had won the contract to create ARPANET, the predecessor of Internet.
+Raymond (Ray) Samuel Tomlinson (born 1941 in Amsterdam, New York) is a graduate of Rensselaer Polytechnic Institute (the oldest technological university in the USA) and a long-time employee of the company Bolt, Beranek and Newman, which had won the contract to create ARPANET, the predecessor of the Internet.

 Tomlinson started his work on the ARPANET, developing the Network Control Protocol (NCP), the predecessor of TCP/IP, for a time-sharing system called TENEX, as well as network programs, such as an experimental file transfer program (called CPYNET).

 During the summer and autumn of 1971, he was making improvements to the local inter-user mail program (called SNDMSG).
-Single-computer electronic mail had existed since at least the early 1960’s and SNDMSG was an example of that.
+Single-computer electronic mail has existed since at least the early 1960’s and SNDMSG was an example of that.
 SNDMSG allowed a user to compose, address, and send a message to other users’ mailboxes on the same computer.

 In contrast, SNDMSG sent messages to named individuals (computer users), but only working on the same computer.
 Tomlinson decided to improve it, in order to send messages to users at remote computers also.